jungomi/coach_client/README.md

 An entry corresponds to a subscription.
 The entry provides the method `create` to create a new entry.
-This is automatically invoked when trying to save the entry, if the it does not exist on the CyberCoach service.
+This is automatically invoked when trying to save the entry, if it does not exist on the CyberCoach service.
 When create is used on an already existing entry, it creates a new one with the same attributes (apart from the id).